enspyrco/monorepo/packages/redfire/README.md

 *A redux based state management & navigation solution, with prebuilt modules for Firebase features.*

-## Intro

-Combining [Redux] and the [Pages API] gives us navigation via a simple action dispatch.
-The flow of data through your app can be visualised with the (WIP) [Redux plugin for DevTools].

-We use snippets & code gen to take many of the sharp edges off using redux, and use an architecture that provides a hijackable data flow for contexts where performance is more important than being able to visualise the flow of data.

-Prebuilt feature modules can be dropped in and swapped out as your needs change:

-- ✅ Authentication
-- ✅ Firestore
-- RTDB
-- Messaging
-- ...

-For the latest progress, see [RedFire feature modules].

 <details>
 <summary>One time setup for new projects</summary>
 <br>